mleisher/Horton/README.md

 size) table plugins for jQuery, I came across Chris Coyier's survey
 <http://css-tricks.com/responsive-data-table-roundup/>.
 After looking through
 all the approaches presented, the one that seemed the simplest and most effective was FooTable.
-After contributing one minor enhancement (multi-column sorting), I decided to tweak the core of FooTable a bit for my own uses and as happens so often with these things, it got a little out of hand and Horton was born.
+After playing around with it for a while, I decided to tweak the core of FooTable a bit for my own uses and as happens so often with these things, it got a little out of hand and Horton was born.

 _**Horton**_ is a jQuery plugin for HTML tables, heavily influenced by FooTable <http://themergency.com/footable/>, but takes a slightly different